Technology / Networking

 Wrapping Up

-Though assigning an IP address to a Cisco router is easy, it is also very routine.
-Furthermore, this is a function that you will perform a lot as a network admin.
-So, let’s go over how to assign an IP address to a Cisco router with a short and sweet tl;dr instruction set.
+Assigning an IP address to a function you will perform frequently as a network admin.
+So, let’s go over how to assign an IP address to a Cisco router with a short and sweet instruction set.

 1. Verify the interface status with the ‘show IP interface brief’ command.